arcus-azure/arcus/community/blog/2023-05 New Azure Logic Apps and DevOps functionality in milestone v1.0 Arcus Scripting release/README.md

 # Successfully cancelled all running instances for the Azure Logic App 'rcv-shopping-order-sftp' in resource group 'rg-common-dev'
 ```

 🚩 It is important to note that this functionality is externally requested by a contributor.
 It is yet another a great example of how the usability of the Arcus Scripting library.
-It is fully grown out of the frustration and struggles of interacting with Azure-related resources using PowerShell.
+It is fully grown out of the challenges and struggles of interacting with Azure-related resources using PowerShell.
 An extra layer that makes this interaction more comfortable and logical.

 🔗 For more information on this particular command and other Logic Apps-related commands in this module, [see our feature documentation](https://scripting.arcus-azure.net/Features/powershell/azure-logic-apps).